SharePoint

 Deploying Web Parts Farm-wide using the WebPartAdderExtension element in SharePoint 2010

 Here goes another post using the WebPartAdderExtension Element.
 I previously wrote an introduction to custom Web Part Gallery sources and a second one on how to enhance the end-user experience when adding new Web Parts.
 Now I’m going to show you another trick that this technique can be used for.
-Introduction Deploying Web Parts are normally done by using the Module element in the Elements manifest and using that element uploading/deploying Web Part Controls Description files (.
+Introduction Deploying Web Parts are normally done by using the Module element in the Elements manifest and using that element uploading/deploying Web Part Controls Description files (.webpart or .dwp files) into the Web Part catalog.
+These Element manifests for Web Parts must be scoped to the Site Collection level, since it is there where the Web Part catalog lives (~/site/_catalogs/wp).
+So if you want do deploy a solution containing a set of Web Parts you need to activate that Feature on each and every Site Collection.
+You can do it in a number of ways such as Feature Stapling, code, scripting etc. Could be quite tedious work if you have a large farm with many site collections and web applications.
+Also when retracting solutions with Features that uses Modules we manually have to clean up the files provisioned.

 Web Parts